 Upskill your team

-Investing time and energy into your team to grow their skills is essential to getting the most out of them – a highly skilled person can potentially complete a task in one hour that a less-skilled person may take three hours on.
+Investing time and energy into your team to grow their skills is essential to getting the most out of them – a highly skilled person has the potential to complete a task in one hour that may take another three.

-Some organisations offer regular professional development opportunities for their teams – if your organisation doesn’t have the budget for this, keep an eye out for free events or courses through local business groups or event hubs such as Eventbrite and Meetup.
+Some organisations offer regular professional development opportunities for their employees – if your business doesn’t have a budget for this, keep an eye out for free events or courses through local business groups or event platforms such as Eventbrite.

-Encouraging an internal culture that lets people ask questions and seek clarifications helps avoid mistakes, improve communication all round, and increases productivity by eliminating back-and-forth.
+Fostering an internal culture that lets people ask questions and seek clarifications helps avoid mistakes, improves communication all around, and increases productivity by eliminating back-and-forth.

 Set and manage expectations

-Communicating to your team and the wider business is essential – being transparent about your existing workloads, backlog, and timeframes for projects helps manage everyone’s expectations and prioritise requests.
+Communicating with your team and the wider business is essential – being transparent about existing workloads, backlog, and timeframes for projects helps manage expectations and prioritise requests.

 Part of this is also filtering out tasks that don’t fit within your team’s expertise or roles – a marketing team is unlikely to be much help repairing a software issue.

-Creating a team culture where it’s okay and encouraged to reach out for help when needed is great for you and your team’s wellbeing and productivity – knowing your team will reach out to each other and you whenever they feel overwhelmed or stuck is a sign of great management, and will also likely lead to higher staff retention and happiness.
+Knowing your team will reach out to each other and you if they feel overwhelmed or stuck is a sign of great management, and will likely lead to higher retention and happiness.